Juniper/contrail-installer/README.md

 # OpenContrail+Devstack

-R1.06 and trunk work with havana release of openstack.
+R1.06 and trunk work with stable/havana and trunk of devstack.

     git clone git@github.com:openstack-dev/devstack
-    git checkout stable/havana

 A glue file is needed in the interim till it is upstreamed to devstack